crowdin/crowdin-api-client-ruby/README.md

 * `:import_duplicates` - defines whether to add translation if there is the same translation previously added (default: false)
 * `:import_eq_suggestions` - defines whether to add translation if it is equal to source string at Crowdin (default: false)
 * `:auto_approve_imported` - mark uploaded translations as approved (default: false)

+**NOTE!** 20 files max are allowed to upload per one time file transfer.

 ```ruby
 crowdin.upload_translation(